camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ```

 It is also possible to specify both, a list of process instance ids and a query.
-The process instances to migrated will then be the union of the specified sets.
+The process instances to be migrated will then be the combination of the specified sets.

 ### Skipping Listeners and Input/Output Mappings